Joseph Moog

 • 1992 Cultural Prize of the City of Aachen

-• 1991 Orchestra activities in the World Orchestra
+• 1991 Orchestral activities in the World Orchestra

 • 1989-1992 Member of the European Chamber Orchestra